iPEAR: Iterative Pyramid Estimation with Attention and Residuals for Deformable Medical Image Registration: Quantitative Analysis on Different Anatomical Structures

 \section{Quantitative Analysis on Different Anatomical Structures}

-Following the prior study \cite{b26}, we evaluate TCIP’s registration performance on selected regions in both hemispheres to assess its accuracy across diverse anatomical structures.
+{\thesection.\arabic{figure}} Following the prior study \cite{b26}, we evaluate iPEAR’s registration performance on selected regions in both hemispheres to assess its accuracy across diverse anatomical structures.
 Specifically, Figure \ref{fig:6} presents the Dice scores for seven brain regions in the LPBA dataset, including the frontal, parietal, temporal, occipital, cingulate, hippocampus, and putamen.
-Figure \ref{fig:7} presents the Dice scores for 7 brain regions in the Mindboggle dataset, including the frontal, parietal, temporal, occipital, third ventricle, fourth ventricle, and brainstem.
+Figure \ref{fig:7} presents the Dice scores for seven brain regions in the Mindboggle dataset, including the frontal, parietal, temporal, occipital, third ventricle, fourth ventricle, and brainstem.
 Figure \ref{fig:8} presents the Dice score across 30 regions of the IXI dataset.
-All these experimental results demonstrate that TCIP outperforms existing registration models.
+All these experimental results demonstrate that iPEAR outperforms existing registration models.